MitchellShiell/Outreach/dms-setup.md

 Follow the questionnaire, from start to finish, default values are displayed in the brackets, if you just hit enter your response will be saved as the default value.
 No for each step there is a convienent url linking to the relevant documentation.

-Ego

-- authorization and authentication

-Song
+This questionaire is divided into seperate sections representing each services or component within overture

+---

+### Can Cut

+---

+**cluster mode & gateway**

+The cluster mode determines whether i am running locally or in the server mode, If you want detailed infromation on each step their will be linked documentation at every step of this questionaire

+The gateway is an ingress controller exposing all the overture servers through one port, to access this we need a domain name setup in advance. you can see there are examples for these questions in the brackets.

+So in this section i will put down my domain name

+Next I'll need the absolute path for the SSL certificate, if you followed along with certbot you can click enter as the default seen in sqaure brackets is indeed the path of our SSL cert

+---

+### Can Cut

+---

+**Ego**

+Next up is Ego which is our authentication and authorization service, it will need some validity periods for our API keys and JWT.

+I will be going with the default options, if you want some more detailed information on this configuration step I recommend using the link found under the section title

+Our next choice is going to be choosing which OAuth identity providers we want to configure our DMS to accept

+This will allow users and admins to use these single sign on identity providers with our services

+We have already setup our client and secret IDs for google, and again for the sake of time we will only configure for google but please follow the documentations linked here if you wish to include the other OAuth providers.

+---

+### Can Cut

+---

+**Song**

-- metadata indexing service
+Okay next up is song our metadata indexing service

-Score
+Not a lot of configurations required for installation and intial deployment for song however their is tons of cool things we can do to configure it later on

+**Score**

-- data transfer service
+Next up is score, our data transfer microservices

+here it's asking if i have an exiting S3 object storage service, to use with Score, Now if we don't have an existing services and go with No it will by default provide the free MinIO service that comes bundled with the DMS.

+Do I want to create credentials automatically, Yup

+Next it will ask about the name of my data buckets, for this case i'm fine with the default names

+---

+### Can Cut

+---

-elastic search service
+**elastic search service**

-- we use elastic search to index our data for easy search and retrival from our front-end UI's
+we use elastic search to index our data for easy search and retrival from our front-end UI's

-maestro
+The default username for ealstic search is `elastic` for this step I'll just need to input a password

+---

+### Can Cut

+---

+**maestro**

-- takes the stored data and indexes into elastic-search, we need to provide an alias or a name for an index arranger
+Maestro takes the song metadata and indexes into elastic-search

+For this step we need to provide an alias or a name for an index, again I will go with the defaults

-DMS UI
+---

+### Can Cut

+---

+**DMS UI**

-- The end user data portal where users can search explore and download submitted data
+The end user data portal where users can search explore and download submitted data

-Now that our configuration is complete we are ready to deploy our DMS.
+The first config is an email where users can contact you for support!

+Next I can customize the name of the data portal, default is boring

+---

+### Can Cut

+---

+**Arranger**

+Okay so we are now given this large note,

+So the next three fields are fields that will configure our arranger service

+Arranger interfaces between the elastic search index and the DMS UI components so these configuration settings will allow us to customize our faceted search fields

+As arranger interacts with the data portal UI it needs to match the IDs we set, for now we will go with the defaults, you can always go back and view your configuration file but it's good to take note of whatever you name these files as you will need to referecne them later

+---

+### Clear

+---

 ## Part 3: Deployment